Scheduled MonumentsEnglandVillage cross, 90m north east of St James's Church

 What is Village cross, 90m north east of St James's Church?

-The Village cross, located 90 metres north east of St James's Church in Norfolk, is an ancient monument of medieval origin.
+Village cross is a medieval monument located approximately 90 metres north-east of St James's Church in Norfolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018104.

 Who is responsible for protecting Village cross, 90m north east of St James's Church?